PLJE/MazeGame/README.md

 # MazeGame
 maze game!
-You can complete by reaching at a star!
+You can complete by reaching at a star